 For her widely panned performance in this film, Sofia Coppola not only "won" two Razzie Awards (for Worst Supporting Actress and Worst New Star) but also set a new record for the percentage of votes received by any actor up to that point in Golden Raspberry Awards history.
 In a field of five contenders, she took over 65% of Razzie members' votes in both categories.

-Every The Godfather (1972) movie begins with a lavish celebration of some kind.
-The first one being Connie's wedding, The Godfather: Part II (1974) for Anthony's first communion, the third in honor of Michael's award from Pope Paul VI.
+Every movie from The Godfather trilogy (1972-1990) begins with a lavish celebration of some kind, with the first one being Connie's wedding, the second for Anthony's First Communion, the third in honor of Michael's award from Pope Paul VI.

 Francis Ford Coppola did this movie as part of dealing with his personal and studio financial problems.
 Paramount approved this film with a $56 million budget under strict conditions that he was given $1 million for the writer-producer-director fee, the final cut of the film must not be less than 140 minutes and any additional expenses would not be covered by the studio.